CodeChain-io/codechain-dashboard/doc/source/index.rst

 Log Page
 ========

-log_getTypes ➡️ ⬅️
+log_getTargets ➡️ ⬅️
 --------------------

-Get types of log data.
-The Agent Hub get types from DB and sends them to the Dashboard.
+Get targets of log data.
+The Agent Hub get targets from DB and sends them to the Dashboard.

 Request
 """""""""